 Our DC Sports Teams

 DC sports fans are crazy for their teams!
-To sound like a local, however, never refer to the teams as the “Redskins,” “Capitals,” or “Nationals.
-They are simply the “Skins,” “Caps,” and “Nats.”
+To sound like a local, however, never refer to the teams as the “Commanders,” “Capitals,” or “Nationals.
+They are simply the “Caps,” and “Nats.”
 And it’s not Nationals Park – just Nats Park.
-While the Caps and Wizards officially play in the Capital One Arena, most people will refer to it as the Verizon Center, as the name just changed in 2017.
+While the Caps and Wizards officially play at Capital One Arena, many locals will refer to it as the Cap One.

 Commuting in the Washington, DC Area